mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 Logic gates are also too concrete for the algorithms used when optimising designs, described later in this chapter.

 Instead, modern hardware is designed using _hardware description languages_ (HDL): code that describes registers and logic and how they are connected.
-Popular languages include the _VHSIC hardware description language_ (VHDL) @bib:vhdl-standard, and _SystemVerilog_ @bib:systemverilog-standard.
+Popular languages include the _VHSIC#footnote[Very High Speed Integrated Circuit was a research program by the United States Department of Defense to develop high-speed integrated circuits.] hardware description language_ (VHDL) @bib:vhdl-standard, and _SystemVerilog_ @bib:systemverilog-standard.

 === Language Primitives